eraserhd/parinfer-rust/README.md

     $ vim --clean -u tests/run.vim

 Tests are in a nice, readable format in `tests/test_*.vim`.
 Please add tests for any new features (or even old ones!).
+You can set the `VIM_TO_TEST` environment variable to Vim's path to test weird or different builds.

 ## Contributors